19 Jan How To Protect Your Relationship When Emotions Are High

 As simple as it sounds, good abdominal breathing is your best tool for regulating strong emotions… so long as you’re doing it mindfully.
 Slow down… really slow down… and engage your diaphragm.
 You’ll know you’re doing this correctly if you can see your belly rise and fall with each breath.

-Strong emotions take us into our “head space”… and usually this means disconnection from our physical body awareness.
+Strong emotions often cause disconnection from our physical body awareness.
 It’s really important during times of heightened emotion that you practice bringing your attention back into your body and to the physical space around you.
 While breathing deeply and very slowly into your belly, focus on engaging your senses (what you see, hear, taste, smell, and physically feel).

 For example, while breathing deeply and slowly, soften your gaze and look at your surroundings, focussing on something inside the room, or through the window.
 Or you may like to shut your eyes completely.
 Now listen to the sounds around you… feel the air on your arms or the chair supporting your back… and stay with the awareness as you continue breathing deeply and slowly.
 Simplicity is the key to this exercise.